FuelCell Energy Inc. (FCEL) Shares Soar Above 1-Year High

 Jefferies, on the other hand, stated in their research note that they expect to see FCEL reach a price target of $3.
 The rating they have provided for FCEL stocks is “Hold” according to the report published on October 19th, 2022.

-During the last 5 trading sessions, FCEL fell by -9.35%, which changed the moving average for the period of 200-days by -34.22% in comparison to the 20-day moving average, which settled at $2.14.
-In addition, FuelCell Energy Inc. saw -19.78% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, FCEL rose by +3.51%, which changed the moving average for the period of 200-days by -31.20% in comparison to the 20-day moving average, which settled at $2.15.
+In addition, FuelCell Energy Inc. saw -15.11% in overturn over a single year, with a tendency to cut further losses.

 Stock Fundamentals for FCEL